StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.

+## Some details

 The `data` directory can be used for locally generated data, exercises, etc.

-The models and the results of simulations are stored as follows:
+For models and the results of simulations I tend to use:

 Models and results: